Derek J Taylor

 'A Horse in the Bathroom' is now available from the world's biggest audio book publisher audible.co.uk:

 It's narrated by David Rintoul, whom you may remember as Mr Darcy in Pride and Prejudice, as Dr Finlay and other regular TV drama roles.

 to find out more about

 The Diane Banks

 Please contact at

 The story is told through 20 places associated with the Great Charter's birth and later history.
 It's an extraordinary journey from the palaces and villages of England, through the castles and towns of France, via the Middle East and ending in the United States today.

 Along the way, the book tells how the story of Magna Carta has sometimes been misinterpreted.
-The notion that King John was an unredeemed tyrant, the barons champions of civil liberty, and Magna Carta the foundation of democracy and universal freedom, is a myth.
+The notion that King John was an unredeemed tyrant, the barons champions of civil liberty, and the 1215 Magna Carta the foundation of democracy and universal freedom, is a myth.
 The true story is much more intriguing than a simple fiction of good defeating evil.
 And the author tries to answer one of the great mysteries about the Charter: why today is it much more enthusiastically revered in America than it is in the country of its origin?

 Magna Carta in 20 Places has a light touch, a direct style, is entertaining as well as informative, and always maintains strict historical accuracy.